Ernst Thälmann: Leaving home, World War I, and desertion

-Towards the end of 1917, he became a member of the Independent Social Democratic Party of Germany (USPD).
+Towards the end of 1917, Thälmann became a member of the Independent Social Democratic Party of Germany (USPD).
 In late October 1918, while on home leave from the front, Thälmann deserted together with four fellow soldiers.
-On 9 November 1918, he wrote in his diary on the Western Front, "...did a bunk from the Front with 4 comrades at 2 o'clock."
+On 9 November 1918, he wrote in his diary on the Western Front that he "did a bunk from the Front with 4 comrades at 2 o'clock."